evanmancini00/Astrometry-Sample/README.md

 - **Depth-Match Algorithm**: Sexctractor parameters are relaxed to increase the number of sources dectected across the entire image.
 Each source is matched with a Gaia target from the original.
 The primary matching method is referred to as the `depth-match` algorithm, which ranks both source and target list by flux_adu.
 Working down from the brightest to the faintest source, the algorithm removes source and target pairs as they are matched one-by-one via a KD tree method.
 The key is that the remaining target list is sliced, and a new kd tree is generated.
 - **Matching Logic**: Source and target lists are ranked by flux, and matches are made one-by-one via a KD tree method, with successive rounds of clipping and fitting to weed out incorrectly matched points.
-- - **Failsafe**: In the rare cases where there are more image sources than gaia targets available, depth_match fails.
+- **Failsafe**: In rare cases where there are more image sources than gaia targets available, depth_match fails.
 The code will then revert back to a standard kd tree method that generates a kd tree from the entire target list, and matches each source to its nearest neighbor as a group.
 This will work regardless of either list size, but it allows for the possibility of multiple source points being matched to the same target, which is obviously incorrect.

 ### Step 5: RMS Clipping and Error Model Fitting